 How to buy a Drama CD?

-The easiest way would be to go and purchase the drama CD from Amazon Japan.
-Just make sure you have the Japanese title ready to copy and paste into the search bar.
-If you are more interested in purchasing from actual online shops, Tenso would be a great way to use as a forwarding service.
-I recommend checking out Tower Records, Stellaworth and Animate to purchase all your Drama CDs (including the R18 ones, yes).
+If you are more interested in purchasing from Japanese online shops, Tenso would be a great to use as a forwarding service.
+I recommend checking out Tower Records, Stellaworth and Animate Japan to purchase all your Drama CDs (including the R18 ones, yes).
 There are also many shopping services available if you’d like to purchase from Yahoo!Japan Auctions instead.

 Please check out other guides online on how to set up your accounts.
 It’s all very clear and straight-forward so I won’t be answering any questions that concern these topics unless you really are having trouble.